Lvkyky/EGPNet/README.md

-# EPGNet
-This project is the code of my paper: Edge-Guided Parallel Network for VHR Remote Sensing Image Change Detection.
+# This project is the code of my paper : Edge-Guided Parallel Network for VHR Remote Sensing Image Change Detection.
 I am not sure if this paper will be accepted， but happiness must come first.

 ---------------------------------------------
 Here I provide PyTorch implementations for EPGNet.